mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/advanced_features.rst

 High Frequency Streaming
 ------------------------

 Some developers may want to stream data from multiple motion sensors simultaneously or individually at frequencies higher than 100Hz.
-To accommodate this use case, acceleration, angular velocity, and magnetic field data have a packed output mode that combines 3 data samples into 1 ble packet increasing the data throughput by 3x.
-This mode is automatically enabeled when any compatible sensor is configured greated than 100Hz.
+To accommodate this use case, accelerometer and gyro have a packed output mode that combines 3 data samples into 1 ble packet increasing the data throughput by 3x.
+Simply enable notifications on the ``packedDataReadEvent`` to use this feature.

 Persistent Configuration
 ------------------------